 Further to this, I write characters as people.
 They are not paragons of perfection, far from it.
 Even Steve Rogers has flaws.
 And to me, this makes them all the more interesting, their achievements all the more astonishing and them, in general, all the more amazing.
 Because when you strip all the powers, skills, rank, etcetera away, you have people.
 People who make mistakes and learn from them.
 However, I will not simply drive apart a couple based on a stupid misunderstanding for the purposes of drama.
 If you do that, you tacitly acknowledge that you have no idea whatsoever about how to make people in a committed relationship interesting, and that is a considerable indictment on your writing abilities.

 Okay, the Shadowsverse is as dead as the metaphorical dodo.
-I haven't updated for two years, partly because it got eaten alive (also metaphorically speaking) by the Child of the Storm universe.
+I haven't updated it for four years, partly because it got eaten alive (also metaphorically speaking) by the Child of the Storm universe.

 On my reviews.
 Well, I used to be a lot more... abrasive, shall we put it.
 Now, well, I won't beat about the bush if I tell you things need changing, but I don't flame.
 I only review to support people or to tell them how to improve and to occasionally go squee over how good they are (we all do it.
 Anyone who says they don't is a lying liar who lies).